 The most important single factor was soil.
 The Middle Colonies sat on rich, loamy alluvial soils, the kind deposited over centuries by glacial meltwater and river flooding along valleys like the Hudson and Mohawk in New York and the Delaware River corridor in Pennsylvania and New Jersey.
 These soils were deep, nutrient-dense, and well-drained, which is exactly what cereal crops need.
 Cornell's guidance on wheat production is specific: maximum wheat yields come from moderately well-drained to well-drained soils with a pH above 6.0.
 The valley soils of the Middle Colonies hit that target naturally, without the lime amendments and drainage work that farmers on less fortunate land would have needed.

 Compare that to New England's glacially scraped, rocky, acidic terrain and the difference is stark.
 Good drainage matters because waterlogged roots lose access to oxygen and become disease-prone.
 Neutral-to-slightly-acidic pH matters because it controls nutrient availability for the plant.
+A University of Delaware extension fact sheet also provides target and critical soil pH values for small grains in Delaware, such as wheat and rye aiming for about 6.0 with a critical pH around 5.5 Neutral-to-slightly-acidic pH matters because it controls nutrient availability for the plant..
 Middle Colony alluvial soils delivered both, which translated directly into higher, more reliable bushel yields per acre.

 Climate: the right temperature window and enough rain